bogdanvuk/rst/examples/paper/source/index.rst

 - Loop unfolding for node test evaluation loop :num:`Figure #fig-evaluate-node-test-pca`
 - Maximum compiler optimization settings

-Software implementation was compiled using GCC 4.8.2 compiler and run on AMD Phenom(tm) II X4 965 (3.4 GHz) computer and profiled using GProf.
-Profiling has been ru

-The :num:`Table #tbl-uci-datasets` shows 21 datasets, selected from the UCI benchmark datasets database :cite:`newman1998uci`, that were used in the speed-up estimation experiments.
+21 datasets listed in :num:`Table #tbl-uci-datasets`, selected from the UCI benchmark datasets database :cite:`newman1998uci`, were used in all experiments whose results are shown in this paper.

+.. tabularcolumns:: l p{30pt} p{40pt} p{40pt} p{40pt}

 .. _tbl-uci-datasets:

-.. tabularcolumns:: l p{30pt} p{40pt} p{40pt} p{40pt}

 .. list-table:: Characteristics of the UCI datasets used in the experiments
     :header-rows: 1